-However there is some controversy at present in the UK relating to solar panels; the government is planning to reduce the feed in tariff for large solar production.
-The feed in tariff was designed so that electricity generated by solar could be bought by the National Grid at a subsidised price.
+However there is some controversy in the UK concerning solar panels; the government is planning to reduce the feed-in tariff for large solar production.
+The feed-in tariff was designed so that electricity generated by solar could be bought by the National Grid at a subsidised price.
 The government is considering cutting this tariff for any solar installation that produces 50kw or more electricity.
 Analysts argue that this may put businesses off installing solar panels, but regardless of this threat, solar panels are likely to remain a popular green option for energy usage.

 5. Turn the heating down!